getgitgood/rsschool-cv/cv.md

    discord:rs_school:*Nukers(@GitHub-getgitgood)*

 3. **About me and why I'm learning here:**
-   *Imho, learning a something new always hold your discipline* *and concentration on the right level and open the new opportunities.*
+   *IMHO, learning a something new always hold your discipline* *and concentration on the right level and open the new opportunities.*
    *This is what my DNA test says about my strong sides:*